-- 1. HMIS data reports are reviewed monthly by either a CoC committee or individual agencies to examine returns to homelessness & identify ways to reduce LOTH.
+HMIS data reports are reviewed monthly by either a CoC committee or individual agencies to examine returns to homelessness & identify ways to reduce LOTH.
 System Performance Committee (SPC) runs reports to examine whether LOTH is due to specific inequities or policies.
 SPC reports findings to the Leadership Council and HMIS committee for review and action.

-2. Intensive case management, request transfer to other more appropriate programs if necessary, identification of individuals and families for section 8 vouchers, EHVs, & other subsidized programs, moving on strategies that include supportive services for those at risk.
+Intensive case management, request transfer to other more appropriate programs if necessary, identification of individuals and families for section 8 vouchers, EHVs, & other subsidized programs, moving on strategies that include supportive services for those at risk.
 Additionally, joint case management with providers of income support services to foster housing stability & increase connections to mainstream resources.
+System Performance Committee and Coordinated Entry workgroups.